Best Grub for Bottom Fishing

 What Types of Fish can be Caught?

-This is where bottom fishing differs from trolling.
-In trolling, fishermen will often catch barracuda, tuna, sailfish or even shark, those that usually swim in higher depths under water.
+This is where bottom fishing differs from trolling in Saltwater.
+In trolling, fishermen will often catch barracuda, tuna, sailfish, or even shark, those that usually swim in higher depths underwater.
 Bottom fishing will get fishermen catches such as red snapper or grouper, typical fishes that feed at the bottom of the water.

 Artificial and Natural Bait